Fame the Musical

 Over four million people have already enjoyed the eternally inspiring story of the kids from New York's School for the Performing Arts.
 Always recruiting the freshest young talent, each cast in Fame The Musical of over 30 electric performers has wowed the crowds as they rocket through phenomenal dance routines and unforgettable songs, including the legendary Fame.

-The cast for Fame the Musical in London's Shaftesbury Theatre features Natalie Casey and Ian 'H' Watkins.
+The cast for Fame the Musical in London at the Shaftesbury Theatre features Natalie Casey and Ian 'H' Watkins.
 Natalie Casey is best known for her starring roles as 'Donna' in the BBC television series Two Pints of Larger & A Packet of Crisps.
 She also played the role of 'Carol Groves' in the tv series Hollyoaks.
 Ian 'H' Watkins is best known as a member of the pop group Steps.
 After the group disbanded H went on to appear in the musical Joseph and the Amazing Technicolour Dreamcoat in London's West End.
 He was recently seen as a housemate in the 2007 television series of Celebrity Big Brother on Channel 4.

 Fame in London is directed by Olivier Award winner Karen Bruce.
 The show follows one group of students from auditions to their graduation ceremony, taking audiences through the highs, lows, friendships, romances and sheer hard work that is daily life for the star-struck pupils in their quest for success.
 For some it is too much, but ultimately tragedy and triumph combine in a spectacular finale that has prompted standing ovations around the world.